jriecken/sat-js/README.md

  - `setAngle(angle)` - Set the current rotation angle (in radians)
  - `setOffset(offset)` - Set the current offset
  - `rotate(angle)` - Rotate the original points of this polygon counter-clockwise (around its local coordinate system) by the specified number of radians.
 The `angle` rotation will be applied on top of this rotation.
- - `translate(x, y)` - Translate the original points of this polygin (relative to the local coordinate system) by the specified amounts.
+ - `translate(x, y)` - Translate the original points of this polygon (relative to the local coordinate system) by the specified amounts.
 The `offset` translation will be applied on top of this translation.

 ### SAT.Box